Banganga Tank – A Place of Pilgrimage at Walkeshwar

 How do I reach Banganga Tank?

 The nearest railway station to Banganga Tank is Grant Road.
 After reaching Grant Road I walk towards the West side to climb the skywalk to walk a few meters till I reach the stairs towards Chowpatty.
 Once on the road, I walk near Gamdevi Police Station (Estd.
 1917) on the right side and cross two red lights to reach Wilson College.
 Cross the road > turn right > walk straight for approx 2 km following beautiful sea waves/shore to reach Teen Batti at Walkeshwar.
-Little more walking to reach Shri Ghanshyamdas Sitaram Poddar chowk.
+Little more walking to reach Shri Ghanshyamdas Sitaram Poddar Chowk.
 After crossing the chowk, there are two paths.
 The right side path is towards Banganga Tank.

 It is approx. 30 minutes walking time from Grant Road railway station to Banganga tank.
 You may hire a taxi or a B.E.S.T. bus.
 I prefer walking, especially when the area around is nice & beautiful.